 MY question: why?

 Wouldn't a more useful contest be to see who could do a better job of analyzing the Bible?
-Wouldn't it be a much better test to find out who could write the best paper explaining the message in some passage in the Bible?
+Wouldn't a more meaningful contest be who could write the best paper explaining some passage in the Bible?

 It's like memorizing how to spell a word.
-Knowing how to spell a word doesn't guarantee that you know what the word means.
-The word "antidisestablishmentarianism" is widely known as one of the longest words in the English language.
-Most people who have heard that word couldn't tell you what it means (even though the meaning can be fairly easily deduced by analyzing the word).
+That doesn't mean that you know what the word means.
 Isn't knowing what something means more important than knowing how to spell it?

 I've always believed that one of the many bad things about believing in Biblical inerrancy is that it actually tends to actually DIMINISH the amount of thought and analysis given to the Bible.
 For example, if you believe that the book is inerrant, then you're generally not allowed to ask WHY something happened.
 The Bible says that it happened.
 Therefore it happened.
 End of story.